-A tracheotomy would probably have saved her life, and in fact one was suggested by the youngest doctor who attended, Eliseo Dick, but the technique was new and older doctors considered it insecure.
+A tracheotomy would probably have saved her life, and in fact, one was suggested by the youngest doctor who attended, Eliseo Dick.
+Still, the technique was new, and older doctors considered it insecure.

 Wiliam Harrison (1773-1841)

 Harrison was 68 years old and only served 31 days.
-He gave an inaugural speech of two hours in a cold, wet and windy March 4; He developed a bad cold that quickly turned into pneumonia.
+He gave an inaugural speech for two hours on a cold, wet, and windy March 4; He developed a nasty cold that quickly turned into pneumonia.

 Zachary Taylor (1784-1850)